-Regulation of the cable industry has increased cable operations' operational and administrative expenses and limited their revenues.
+Regulation of the cable industry has increased cable operators' operational and administrative expenses and limited their revenues.
 Cable operators are subject to, among other things:

-- · rules governing the provision of cable equipment and compatibility with new digital technologies; - $\cdot\,$ rules and regulations relating to subscriber and employee privacy; - limited rate regulation; - \cdot rules governing the copyright royalties that must be paid for retransmitting broadcast signals; - · requirements governing when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station; - · requirements governing the provision of channel capacity to unaffiliated commercial leased access programmers; - rules limiting our ability to enter into exclusive agreements with multiple dwelling unit complexes and control our inside wiring; rules, regulations, and regulatory policies relating to provision of voice communications and high-speed Internet service; - rules, regulatoris, and regulatory policies relating rules for franchise renewals and transfers; and - other requirements covering a variety of operational areas such as equal employment opportunity, technical standards, and customer service requirements.
+- · rules governing the provision of cable equipment and compatibility with new digital technologies; - · rules and regulations relating to subscriber and employee privacy; - · limited rate regulation; - · rules governing the copyright royalties that must be paid for retransmitting broadcast signals; - · requirements governing when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station: - $\cdot$ requirements governing the provision of channel capacity to unaffiliated commercial leased access programmers; - · rules limiting our ability to enter into exclusive agreements with multiple dwelling unit complexes and control our inside wiring; - · rules, regulations, and regulatory policies relating to provision of voice communications and high-speed Internet service; - · rules for franchise renewals and transfers; and - · other requirements covering a variety of operational areas such as equal employment opportunity, technical standards, and customer service requirements.